 The main aim of this section is to give an upper bound on F-signature for non-Gorenstein Cohen-Macaulay local rings.
 We start with a few preliminaries.

-Let $M$ be an MCM $A$-module.
-Then $\mu_A(M) \le \rme(M)$, because multiplicity can be computed from a regular sequence.
+We say that $M$ is a maximal Cohen-Macaulay $A$-module if it is a finitely generated $R$-module such that any (equiv., some) system of parameters of $R$ is an $M$-regular sequence.
+For such modules $\mu_A(M) \le \rme(M)$, because multiplicity can be computed from a regular sequence.
 We say that $M$ is an \emph{Ulrich $A$-module} if $\mu_A(M)=\rme(M)$.
 Ulrich modules first appeared in \cite{BHU87} under the name \emph{maximally generated maximal Cohen-Macaulay module}.

 If $A$ is a local ring of positive characteristic $p > 0$ and $M$ is a finitely generated $A$-module then the rank of the largest free summand of $M$ is independent of a decomposition, because we may pass to the completion, see \cite[Remark~3.4]{PolstraSmirnov}.
 Moreover, if $A$ is a Cohen-Macaulay local ring with the canonical module $\omega_A$ and $M$ is maximal Cohen-Macaulay, then the number of direct summand of $M$ isomorphic to $\omega_A$ is also independent of a direct decomposition, since these correspond to a free summand of $\Hom_A (M, \omega_A)$.
 Last, we note that an F-finite Cohen-Macaulay ring has a canonical module by a result of Gabber \cite[Remark 13.6]{Gab04}.